dxlnr/mosaic/README.md

 - Keep an eye on FedAdam as update averaged model is used as xt.
 - Implement clean aggregation strategy selection from config file (hardcoded at the moment).
 - Find a proper way to restrict the precision for the Rationals.
+- Add metadata to the stored objects (especially to global model)